Leko1705/Tscript/hotwo/writing_native_functions.md

 ### Step 3: Register the Native Implementation

 After defining the native implementation we have to register it.
-To do so we navigate to the `com.tscript.runime.tni.NativeCollection` class.
+To do so we navigate to the `project.tsrt` file.
-Here we call `registerNativeFunction(new NativePrint());` in the static initializer block.
+Here we add the line `native com.tscript.runtime.tni.natfuncs.std.NativePrint`.
+Note that the fully qualified name with the dotted notation is required.

 ### Step 4: Done!